Staying on top of governance is an increasingly steep uphill struggle. Enterprise governance solutions provider Galvanize offers a life line.

 “There is a proliferation of disparate tools and technological solutions that the 1LOD implements.
 The challenge is to make sure that they are effective, and working together effectively, consistently and continuously.
-Tools like ACL are no longer a nice-to-have, they’re a necessity in order to get a handle on governance,” explains Tom Faraday, senior product manager, ACL.
+Tools like Galvanize are no longer a nice-to-have, they’re a necessity in order to get a handle on governance,” explains Tom Faraday, Senior Product Manager at Galvanize.

-The answer is to streamline the entire governance process using a tool like ACL, a fully integrated risk management platform.
-By standardizing and unifying all 3LOD processes in a single platform, confusion and the burdensome complexity of governance activities are significantly reduced.
+The answer is to streamline the entire governance process using a tool like Galvanize, a fully integrated risk management platform.
+By standardising and unifying all 3LOD processes in a single platform, confusion and the burdensome complexity of governance activities are significantly reduced.

-The standalone platform combines an organisation’s critical risk and control frameworks in one place, allowing any supervisor a single shot of a breadth of controls under his or her purview, but also uses robotic process automation (RPA) to independently and automatically test each control for effectiveness.
+The standalone platform combines an organisation’s critical risk and control frameworks in one place, allowing any supervisor a single shot of the breadth of controls under his or her purview, but also uses robotic process automation to independently and automatically test each control for effectiveness.

 It can, for example, monitor and test AML alerts, KYC on-boarding, internal and external reporting, limit management, reconciliations, stress testing and a whole range of surveillance functions.
 But it also monitors what people are doing as well – an increasingly important point as the limitations of relying only on machines to perform controls becomes abundantly clear to more and more banks.